There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 If you decide to take the skin off the pork belly and just put the meat in the microwave, then put the meat in a bowl, sprinkle on some water, and cover it with a pierced piece of plastic wrap.

-This will trap any steam and re-moisturize the meat.
+This will trap any steam and rehydrate the meat.
+You can also cover the meat with a damp paper towel.

 How to store pork belly